jweiland-net/clubdirectory/Documentation/Configuration/Index.rst

 Minimal Example
 ===============

-- It is necessary to include static template `Glossary 2 (clubdirectory)`
+- It is necessary to include static template `Clubdirectory (clubdirectory)`

 We prefer to set a Storage PID with help of TypoScript Constants:

 .. code-block:: none

    plugin.tx_clubdirectory.persistence {
-      # Define Storage PID where glossary records are located
+      # Define Storage PID where club records are located
       storagePid = 4
    }